WELCOME TO AGING IN PLACE

 Get out and Enjoy the Great Outdoors!

 Walk your dog.
-Take a hike.
-Go snowshoeing.
+Enjoy a hike.
+Take photos of the new blooms.
 Check out the wildlife.

-Visit our new page on parks, recreation, activities, and walking trails HERE.
+Visit our page on parks, recreation, activities, and walking trails HERE.

 We Need Volunteer Drivers!